swarrup17/InternSQL/README.md

 - Mixing connection types: prefer a single approach (either SQLAlchemy `engine` or `sqlite3`) across your notebook to avoid confusion.

 Why you're seeing plain-text pretty tables
-- `ipython-sql` chooses a formatter based on the environment.
-If `prettytable` is installed and used, results are rendered in that format.
-That is normal and not an error.
+- `ipython-sql` chooses a formatter based on what is available in the kernel environment.
+In this workspace the environment currently includes `prettytable`, so ipython-sql displays query results using a plain-text pretty table renderer.
+This is expected and not an error.

+Options: keep prettytable or switch to HTML DataFrames

-Ways to get HTML DataFrame output (recommended)
+You can choose between keeping the current plain-text rendering or switching to HTML DataFrame output (recommended for notebooks):

-1) Preferred — use `pandas.read_sql()` in a Python cell (no prettytable, guaranteed HTML rendering):
+- Keep `prettytable` (no change): run `%%sql SELECT ...` as you do now; results will appear as prettytable text blocks.

+- Use pandas for guaranteed HTML tables (recommended): run SQL from a Python cell and let Jupyter render the DataFrame as HTML.
+Example:

 ```python
 import sqlite3